Dynamic self-consistent field approach for studying kinetic processes in multiblock copolymer melts: Application to two-length scale block copolymers

 Next we study the dynamic ordering process in this system using DDFT calculations with the mobility function calculated in the previous section (Figure \ref{fig:mobilities}b).
 The calculations were carried out in two dimensions in periodic boxes of side length \RE{$17.2 \Rg \times 15 \Rg$, using $86 \times 75$ grid points.
 These dimensions were chosen such that, for every value of $\chi N$ studied here, at least one side length was roughly commensurate with the equilibrium lamellar distance and the lattice constant of the competing hexagonal pattern.
 The contour of the polymers was discretized with 100 ''segments''.
 The time step was chosen $\Delta t = (0.2-1.0) \times 10^{-4} t_0$ depending on the system}, where the time unit is $t_0 = \Rg^2/D_c$. \RE{We found that the results do not depend on the precise value of the time step, as long as the simulations were stable.
 If the time step was too large, the numerical procedure to determine the thermodynamic forces (see Appendix) failed, and we then reduced the time step.
 In most systems, $\Delta t = 0.5 \times 10^{-4} t_0$ was sufficient, but we had to set $\Delta t = 0.2 \times 10^{-4} t_0$ in the most strongly interacting systems with $\chi N = 70$.} For numerical reasons, we impose a frequency cutoff $\omega_c$, i.e., $(q \Rg)^2 \hL_{\alpha \beta}$ may not exceed a cutoff value $\omega_c$.
 This is necessary because $(q \Rg)^2 \hL_{\alpha \beta}$ in Eq.\ (\ref{eq:DDFT_fourier}) diverges at large $q$ for $\alpha=\beta$.
 The frequency cutoff slows down local ordering processes on very short time scales.
-Here, we use \RE{$\omega_c = 5/t_0$.
-In our earlier work on diblock copolymers \cite{Mantha2020}, $\omega_c = 1.5/t_0$ was found to be sufficient -- the results were identical if we increased $\omega_c$.
-In the present system, short test runs on smaller systems with $\omega_c = 1.5/t_0$ showed that the results do not depend on $\omega_c$.} The initial configuration is a homogeneous melt, to which a small noise is added in order to initiate the ordering process.
+Here, we use $\omega_c = 5/t_0$.
+We also did shorter test runs on smaller systems with $\omega_c = 1.5/t_0$ (the value found to be sufficient in our earlier work on diblock copolymers \cite{Mantha2020}) and found that the rsults do not change qualitatively.
+The initial configuration is a homogeneous melt, to which a small noise is added in order to initiate the ordering process.

 Figure \ref{fig:ddft_snapshots}a) shows snapshots of melts during the ordering process for different $\chi N$, starting from the same initial configuration.
 The ordering kinetics clearly reflects the two scale character of the block copolymer.
 At early times $t < t_0$ (regime I), the local ordering is governed by the small characteristic length scale.
 Around $t \sim t_0$, the structures start to coarsen (regime II), until the second characteristic length scale is reached around $t\sim (2-5) t_0$ (regime III).
 The actual kinetic ordering pathway is governed by the interplay of these time-dependent ordering scales with yet another time scale, the time required for A-B segregation, which decreases with increasing incompatibility parameter $\chi N$.
 As a result, the ordering process depends on $\chi N$.